ctrl-exec - Security Operations

 #!/bin/bash

-# Auth hook with rate-limit on update-ctrl-exec-serial
+# Auth hook with rate-limit on the rotate operation

 TOKEN_ROTATION="${ROTATION_TOKEN:-}" # set in hook environment or config